JarvyJ/HomeIntent/docs/docs/reference/developer/local-development.md

 ```
 docker-compose stop homeintent
 ```

+The Home Intent development container has the one issue of not sharing the filesystem with Rhasspy, so custom Rhasspy intent/error sounds can't be loaded.
+It's why `beeps` is set to `false` under `home_intent` in the development `config.yaml`.

 ## General Development Recommendations
 When you are done doing any local development, you should probably stop whatever development containers may have been started by doing the following: